rebelsky/csc207c/_mps/blockchains.md

 This process of finding a nonce that, when combined with the rest of the block, produces a valid hash, is called *mining*.
 This is because finding such a nonce is very time consuming.
 Cryptographic hashing tells us that the only method of doing so is:

 * Loop through all the possible nonce values.
+(We'll often do so randomly.)
 * For each candidate nonce, compute the hash of the block with the nonce.
 * If the hash is valid, then complete the block with that data.
   Otherwise, keep iterating.